hyosung11/Launch-School/Courses/journal.md

 12:42 I should take a break or get to work or do my The Quick and The Dead Training Session.

 14:15 I got into a groove revising my study guide.
 I haven't eaten or done Q&D yet.

+18:33 Did some organizing of my study guide and now it's movie night.